Writing a blog is not a new practise, but it has evolved quite a bit over the digital era.

 Your business has objectives and KPIs that it needs to achieve, and your Marketing team looks to their toolbox to decide what to use to reach them.
-If regular blogging is a justifiable method, then fantastic!
+If regular blogging is an effective marketing choice, then fantastic!
 If not, then you use an alternative method.

-For me, it provides a really effective way to meet the needs of both my customer segment and my business’ goals- hence why I pursue it.
+For Melotti Media, blogging provides a really effective way to meet the needs of both my customer segment and my business’ goals - hence why I pursue it.

-When deciding on the right marketing activity, you start with the advantages and benefits it offers.
+When deciding on the right marketing activity, start with the advantages and benefits it offers.

-Your customers make a lot of demands and have high expectations when it comes to brands today; and blogging ticks a lot of these ‘to-do’ boxes to keep them happy, such as answering customer FAQs and providing insightful information they actually want.
-In this sense, this is why an organisation may decide to take up blogging: because it answers those requirements in a practical and worthwhile way.
+Your customers have high expectations and blogging ticks a lot of boxes that keep them happy, such as answering FAQs and providing insightful information they actually want.
+This is why an organisation decide to take up blogging: because it answers those requirements in a practical and worthwhile way.

 Blogging won't stand up by itself

-For example, using social media amplification to direct traffic to a blog is a fantastic way to drive customer engagement because instead of rewarding their attention with a blatant advert that they will probably find intrusive and ignore, they may find that a blog provides an interesting and useful read that sends them through your sales funnel more effectively.
+For example, using social media amplification to direct traffic to a blog is a fantastic way to drive customer engagement.
+Why?
+Because instead of rewarding their attention with a blatant advert that they will probably find intrusive and ignore, a blog provides an interesting and useful read that sends them through your sales funnel more effectively.

 This means you have left them satisfied, and you have discovered a better conversion rate for a lower cost.

-Of course, another factor in your consideration to blog is the purpose of it.
+Of course, another factor in your consideration to blog is the purpose of blogging.